Tips and Ideas for Understanding LRV and Paint Colours

 - The lower the LRV number is, the darker the colour will look and the more light it will absorb

-Now, THIS is what I find interesting.
-When I first started learning about LRV, I read that the lower numbers ABSORB light, higher numbers reflect light.
+When I first started learning about LRV, I read that lower LRV numbers ABSORB light, higher LRV numbers reflect light.
 And this is true…but kind of misleading.

 Artwork from Mark Penney Gallery

-What I’ve discovered is that we get caught up in DARK colours absorbing light, forgetting that they STILL REFLECT IT – even that low LRV colour (say 5 for example) reflects light.
+What I’ve discovered is that we get caught up in DARK colours absorbing light, forgetting that they STILL REFLECT IT – even that low LRV colour (say, 5 for example) reflects light.
 It might not reflect a TON, but it still reflects some.
 How do I know that?
-Well, I’ve seen it in action literally HUNDREDS of times now and I think I’ve figured it out.
+Well, I’ve seen it in action literally THOUSANDS of times now and I think I’ve finally figured it out.
+Unless you’re dealing with a hardcore black (of which paint companies generally don’t have access to) EVERY colour will reflect SOME amount of light, as long as it’s given light to reflect, because remember…

-When a colour has a low LRV – let’s say it’s a dark colour in between 5-10, it still reflects light.
-Its number relates to the percentage of light it reflects back.
+When a colour has a low LRV – let’s say it’s a dark colour in between 5-10, it still reflects some light.
+Its number generally relates to the percentage of light it reflects back.
 So, if a colour has an LRV of 10, you can expect it to reflect 10% of the light that it’s given – meaning it absorbs 90% of it.
-Of course, if it’s not given any light, it won’t reflect a thing (like any colour) but if you can give it some light (fake or natural) it will reflect a degree (however small) of it back.
+Of course, this can shift based on HOW much light its given and WHERE the light hits and and and…there are a lot of variables.
+However, like any colour, if it’s not given any light, it won’t reflect a thing.
+THIS IS NOT SCIENTIFIC and is based on almost 20 years of hands-on experience – you can take it or leave it (but you’d be smart to take it – wink wink).

 Why does this matter to you?

-Because you love me and you need to humour the crazy Ginger.
+Because you love me and you need to humour the crazy lil’ Ginger.

-That’s because that weee little bit of LRV that it has is working overtime.
-On a small chip, there isn’t enough ‘space’ for LRV to work it’s magic, however on the large scale, there is a bigger surface to gather light and then reflect it back – even if it’s a small amount.
+That’s because that weee little bit of LRV that it has is working overtime on a small paint chip.
+On those samples, there isn’t enough surface area for LRV to work it’s magic, however on the large scale, there is a bigger surface to gather light and then reflect it back – even if it’s a small amount.
 This can not only make the colour look slightly lighter than you thought it would, but it can also enhance the underlying colours in it, bringing them more to the forefront.

 And this is ALSO why you need to do large samples so you can give a colour the chance to work it’s magic!